The Ultimate Guide on Where to Stay in Singapore

 The Merlion

-Singapore is quite a compact city and you can explore the main highlights in a few days but there are many unique neighbourhoods you’ll feel like you’ve visited numerous countries just by walking between the districts.
+Singapore is quite a compact city and you can explore the main highlights in a few days.
+However, there are many unique neighbourhoods and you’ll feel like you’ve visited numerous countries just by walking between the districts.

-Deciding where to base yourself can be a bit daunting.
-Here we’ve put together a guide on the different areas of the city to make your decision on where to stay in Singapore a lot easier.
+Deciding where to stay in Singapore can be a bit daunting.
+Here we’ve put together a guide on the different areas of the city to make your decision on the best part of Singapore to stay a lot easier.

 No time to read this guide on where to stay in Singapore now?
 Pin it for later!